 RAID 10 configuration is a combination of RAID 1 and RAID 0.
 In RAID 10, data is striped across multiple mirrored pairs of drives.
 This provides both fast read and write speeds and data redundancy.
 RAID 10 array requires at least four drives and can support up to 16 drives.

 RAID 10 offers excellent performance and redundancy.
 It is often used in applications where data availability and speed are critical, such as video editing and rendering, database servers, and high-end gaming PCs.
-RAID 10 can also be used to create a large storage volume from multiple drives.
+RAID 10 can also create a large storage volume from multiple drives.

 However, because data is mirrored across multiple drives, RAID 10 provides less storage capacity than RAID 5 or RAID 6.
 RAID 10 is best suited for applications that require high performance and data redundancy, such as database servers.